abhi2692/flask-app-docker-deploy/README.md

 Make sure you:

-- Allow inbound HTTP (port 80) and SSH (port 22)
+- Allow inbound HTTP (port 80) for app access
+- Allow inbound SSH (port 22) for deployment
 - Upload the public key of your SSH keypair to EC2
 - Store the private key in your GitHub repo secrets

 ## 🔐 Required GitHub Secrets